viniciuscodc/SpaceRunner/README.md

 spaceship.jpg for spaceship

 **Running:**
-Install java sdk then go to src folder in terminal and type:
+Install java sdk then open SpaceRunner.jar or install java jdk and go to src folder in terminal and type:

 ```
 javac spacerunner/SpaceRunner.java